OnroerendErfgoed/atramhasis/paper/paper.md

 The first version of Atramhasis was released in 2014.
 Before we started work on the software, we surveyed other vocabulary software.
-Apart from the goals we have described we also had some secondary requirements.
+Apart from the goals we have described, to have user-friendly software that incorporated SKOS without being too technical about it, we also had some secondary requirements.
 We needed software that was easy to integrate with our regular authentication and authorisation mechanism, a single sign-on environment used by most Flemish Government agencies.
 We also needed the software to be easily adaptable to our corporate identity and branding.